Stubby Magner

-Edmund Burke (Stubby) Magner (February 10, 1888 – September 6, 1956) was a Major League Baseball shortstop and second baseman.
+Edmund Burke (Stubby) Magner (February 10, 1888 – September 6, 1956) was an American Major League Baseball shortstop and second baseman.

 Career

 Born in Kalamazoo, Michigan, Magner captained Cornell to an undefeated season in 1911, winning an intercollegiate ice hockey championship.
 After graduating, he played for the New York Highlanders in 1911.
 In 13 career games, he had 7 hits in 33 at-bats.
 He batted and threw right-handed.
+At 5'3", along with Yo-Yo Davalillo he is the shortest person to have played a fielding position in Major League Baseball.